 5. How does this statute impact a personal injury lawsuit in California?

-A motorist that violates this statute may do so while also causing an accident with another car.
-If so, and the other driver suffers injuries in the accident, he/she can later file a personal injury lawsuit against the motorist.
+Violating this statute may cause an accident with another car.
+If the other driver suffers injuries in the accident, they can later file a personal injury lawsuit against you.

-A negligent driver is responsible for compensating the injured party for any injuries he/she sustained.
+In this suit, you may be found “negligent” and responsible for compensating the injured party for any injuries they sustained.

 Sometimes it is difficult to prove negligence.
-However, California law says that a driver is “negligent per se” if he/she caused an accident and was in violation of a statute.
+However, California law says that you are “negligent per se” if you caused an accident and were in violation of a statute.

-In the context of CVC 22500, this means a driver would be negligent per se if he/she:
+In the context of CVC 22500, this means you would be negligent per se if you: